tigranmzykyan/Linux/README.md

 ## Part 10.
 Using the **fdisk** utility

-`-` Now let's figure out how to get information about your hard disk.
-Especially for you I've put together a couple of examples of how to use the fdisk utility.
+"Now let's figure out how to get information about your hard disk.
+Especially for you I've put together a couple of examples of how to use the fdisk utility."

 **== Task ==**